nicrodriguezval/vc/docs/md/docs/workshops/imaging/hardware/mosaic/rgb-image-mosaic.md

 # Implementation

-In the right menu there is several useful indicators, like number of textured used, time ellapsed in seconds and fps and average fps through time.
+In the right menu there is several useful indicators, like number of textures used, time ellapsed in seconds and fps and average fps through time.
+The debug button also may be controlled by the keyboard pressing the "d" key.
 Also, it counts with many different options given by the selectors:

 > :Tabs
 > > :Tab title=sketch